legendcodermartino1245/ldac-optimization-guide/README.md

 > When you change LDAC bitrate, sample rate, or bit depth, Android often fails to renegotiate the codec connection.
 > The system UI may show the new values, but the actual audio stream continues using the old configuration.
-> **Your changes are silently ignored unless you force a full codec reset.**
+> **Your changes are silently ignored unless you force a full codec reset.** the quality setting always nneed to be reapplied after reconection cant be saved anywhere

+## Samsung LDAC Override Stack
+> ⚠️ If ldac is enabled and Developer Options says “Playback Quality: Default,”
+> it means the system has applied the LDAC profile: **96 kHz / 32-bit / Adaptive** — even if you previously selected 990 kbps.

+> And even when you manually set:
+> - **44.1 kHz**
+> - **24-bit**
+> - **990 kbps**